Please ensure Javascript is enabled for purposes of website accessibility

 Cisco, originally founded in 1984, is a global technology company that specializes in connectivity.
 Its routers, switching, mobile and data center solutions are widespread and heavily integrated into its end users’ infrastructure.

-The company has been steadily paying (and raising) its dividend for years but the shares have struggled in recent history, down 19.6% in the last five years and 7.8% in 2024 despite a major rally in tech shares.
+The company has been steadily paying (and raising) its dividend for years, but the shares have struggled in recent history, still down more than 11% from their 2021 highs despite a major rally in tech shares.

 The company recently announced the acquisition of cybersecurity analytics firm Splunk (SPLK), which is expected to add market-leading security to its networking prowess.

-More pressing for shares have been signs that order flow is slowing for Cisco, with Q3 2024 revenue down 13% year over year.
+More pressing for shares have been signs that order flow is slowing for Cisco, with Q3 revenue down 13% year over year, Q4 revenue down 10%, and full-year 2024 revenue down 6%.
 The firm believes orders accelerated due to supply chain disruptions and, now that those disruptions are resolving, customers will delay orders while they digest the backlog.

 6. Johnson & Johnson (JNJ)